TeleportXYZ/TRIP-Guides/litepaper.md

 In order to comply with legal and regulatory requirements, maintain high safety standards, and ensure customer satisfaction, all rideshare network participants must undergo an authorization process appropriate for their role before being granted access to the network.

 The TRIP Marketplace is democratically governed by network participants and holds ultimate authority on the network.
-Through voting on the TRIP Marketplace, the authority to make attestations can be temporarily and revocably delegated from the TRIP marketplace to dedicated Compliance Auditors and Verifiers.
+Through voting on the TRIP Marketplace, the authority to make attestations can be temporarily and revocably delegated from the TRIP marketplace to dedicated Auditors and Verifiers.

 A Compliance Auditor is a firm or individual authorized by the governance of the TRIP Marketplace to verify that Operators and Verifiers are legally permitted and operationally capable of fulfilling their assigned roles on the network.